puppetlabs/puppet-docs/source/facter/3.5/custom_facts.md

 ## Structured facts

-While the norm is for a fact to return a single string, Facter 2.0 introduced **structured facts**, which take the form of either a hash or an array.
+Facter 2.0 introduced **structured facts**, which take the form of either a hash or an array.
 All you need to do to create a structured fact is return a hash or an array from the `setcode` statement.

 You can see some relevant examples in the [writing structured facts](fact_overview.html#writing-structured-facts) section of the [Fact Overview](fact_overview.html).

 ## Aggregate resolutions